Eastern hognose snake: Etymology

-The generic name Heterodon is derived from the Greek words heteros meaning "different" and odon meaning "tooth".
-The specific name platirhinos is derived from the Greek words platys meaning "broad or flat" and rhinos meaning "snout".
-This species of snake is described as being quite stout-bodied.
-The color pattern of this snake is extremely variable.
-It can be red, green, orange, brown, gray to black, or any combination thereof depending on locality.
+The generic name Heterodon is derived from the Greek words heteros meaning "different" and odon meaning "tooth."
+The specific name platirhinos is derived from the Greek words platys meaning "broad or flat" and rhinos meaning "snout."

+Description

+Heterodon platyrhinos is described as being quite stout-bodied.
+Its color pattern is extremely variable, from red, green, or orange to brown, gray, or black, or any combination thereof depending on locality.
 Dorsally, it can be blotched, checkered, or patternless.
 The belly tends to be a solid gray, yellow, or cream-colored.
-In this species the underside of the tail is lighter than the belly.
-The most distinguishing feature is the upturned snout, used for digging in sandy soils.
-The average adult H. platirhinos measures 71 cm in total length (including tail), with females being larger than males.
+In this species, the underside of the tail is lighter than the belly.
+Its most distinguishing feature is the upturned snout, used for digging in sandy soils.
+The average adult of H. platirhinos measures 71 cm in total length (tail included), with females being larger than males.
 The maximum recorded total length is 116 cm.

 Behavior

-The Eastern hognose is a diurnal species.
+The eastern hognose is a diurnal species.
+It occurs in low densities, preferring to remain cryptic.
 It is typically most active during April–September after coming out of hibernation.
-Because there is such a wide range the snake is found there is variation in the population's climates which can cause the period of activity to change.
+Because it has such a wide range, the snake is found there is variation in the population's climates which can cause the period of activity to change.
 In northern climates, hibernation comes earlier and begins late September–October whereas in southern climates, the snake might not retreat until November.
 There have been some recorded to still be active between December–February in Florida and along the Gulf Coast.
 If the temperature reaches or drops below 19 degrees Celsius, hibernation will begin for the snake.
 This hibernation period takes place alone in burrows either dug by the snake or already made mammal burrows.
 To burrow, a snake forces its head into the soil then moves its head back and forth.
 For hibernation, these burrows will reach depths of 25 centimeters or more.

 Defensive behavior

-When the eastern hognose snake is threatened, the neck is flattened and the head is raised off the ground, like a cobra.
-It also hisses and will strike with its mouth closed, but it does not attempt to bite— a behavior known as "bluffing".
+When the eastern hognose snake is threatened, its neck is flattened and the head is raised off the ground, like a cobra.
+It also hisses and may strike with its mouth closed, but it does not attempt to bite— a behavior known as "bluffing."
 The result can be likened to a high speed head-butt.
 If this threat display does not work to deter a would-be predator, an eastern hognose snake will often roll onto its back and play dead, going so far as to emit a foul musk from its cloaca and let its tongue hang out of its mouth.
 One individual was observed playing dead for 45 minutes before reanimating and moving away.
 This death-feigning behavior was also observed often in water habitats.
+The duration and likelihood of death-feigning behavior in hognose snakes can vary depending on both intrinsic factors (such as individual condition) and extrinsic factors (such as predator type or environmental context).